gudnuf/bolt12-prism/README.md

 > _BOLT12 is currently experimental and you will need to add the **--experimental-offers** flag when starting lightningd_

+## WARNING

+> This software should be considered for Testing and Evaluation purposes only!

 ## Background

 This started as the winning hackathon project at [bitcoin++](https://btcpp.dev/) 2023 in Austin, Tx.